 pool and waited for the sun.
 I took 15 thousand pictures.
 Everyone that told us to go at sunrise did not disappoint.A holiday in Cambodia must.

 We spent the next 2 hours or so wandering the ginormous grounds.
 Guide-less we made up stories and came to our own conclusions on what the sculptures and stone murals meant.
 By our account Vishnu liked to party.
 When we arrived at the honeycomb looking towers we were not surprised to find that they were closed for cleaning for the entire day.
 Vishnu must have heard our jokes.

 By 8:00 AM the heat was unbearable. +36 was 10 degrees more than my pale skin could bare.
 After watching some monkeys feed we headed for the tuk tuk and asked our driver to turn up the A/C which really meant go faster.

 The next day we headed out of town to visit the floating village of Tonle Sap.
 Although there is a serious violation of “don’t crap where you eat” it is pretty amazing how the people of the village live.
-During the rainy season the water rises by 10’s of feet making it unsafe to live.
+During the rainy season, the water rises by 10’s feet making it unsafe to live.
 So every year these houses are moved to higher ground.